Platinum: Chemical

+Platinum does not corrode, and bulk platinum does not oxidize in air at any temperature, but heated metal wires lose weight faster in air or oxygen than it does in a vacuum.
+The suggestion is that Pt forms a thin surface film of PtO2 that decomposes when heated above 500 °C.

 The most common oxidation states of platinum are +2 and +4.
 The +1 and +3 oxidation states are less common, and are often stabilized by metal bonding in bimetallic (or polymetallic) species.
 Tetracoordinate platinum(II) compounds tend to adopt 16-electron square planar geometries.
 Although elemental platinum is generally unreactive, it is attacked by chlorine, bromine, iodine, and sulfur.
 It reacts vigorously with fluorine at 500 C to form platinum tetrafluoride.
 Platinum is insoluble in hydrochloric and nitric acid, but dissolves in hot aqua regia (a mixture of nitric and hydrochloric acids), to form aqueous chloroplatinic acid, H2PtCl6:

 As a soft acid, the Pt(2+) ion has a great affinity for sulfide and sulfur ligands.
 Numerous DMSO complexes have been reported and care is taken in the choosing of reaction solvents.

 In 2007, the German scientist Gerhard Ertl won the Nobel Prize in Chemistry for determining the detailed molecular mechanisms of the catalytic oxidation of carbon monoxide over platinum (catalytic converter).